tnscorcoran/openshift-servicemesh/README.md

 We've only scratched the surface on what's possible - but hopefully you get a glimpse of its powerful traffic control and visualisation capabilities.

+For a video recording of this demo - see https://youtu.be/D0qzyKc8mns